matthewcavanaugh96/us-presidential-elections-by-county/README.md

 7. Potentially rename the "Bachelor's degree or higher" to remove the apostrophe, as it is causing quote escape problems
 8. In the Tableau workbook, I may need to alter how I calculate the mean values.
 Currently I am taking a mean of county values, which may not be fair as counties are not equally populated.
 Instead, I may need to do something like (SUM Population) / (SUM(Population by county * High school graduate))
 9. NLP?
-10. IDEA - Add to the main dataframe a new column showing for each value, showing the change from the previous year.
+10. IDEA - Add to the main dataframe a new column showing for each value the change from the previous year.
 11. IDEA - Adjust error by state relative to its margin.
-If a party is predicted to win a state by 30 points but only win it by 20, that's less significant than a 5-point error that changes the outcome.
+If a party is predicted to win a state by 30 points but only win it by 20, that may be less significant than a 5-point error that changes the outcome of the state.
 12. IDEA - Try classification as well.
 I've built basic binaries by comparing predicted with actual values, but I am curious how a Random Forest Classifier could handle this data.
 Would it be worth trying to remove each party's vote totals and percentages, and train only on the winner from the other years?
 13. IDEA - Adjust errors for total votes?
 So that larger counties would be punished more?
-14. Distribution curve visualization of "correct" - some of which had large errors in vote share despite choosing the correct party.
+14. Distribution curve visualization of "correct" predictions - some of which had large errors in vote share despite choosing the correct party.